So we have this New Jersey bomber blow people up and wants to blow even more people up.

 Earlier today, Fox has this show that airs opposite my show.

-It's on noon, it's called Outnumbered.
+It's called Outnumbered.

-And they have four of their female anchors and info babes there, and there's one guy who's the guest, and he is the outnumbered.
+And they have four of their female anchors and infobabes there, and there's one guy who's the guest.

-And the hashtag on Twitter for that guy is one lucky guy.
+And the hashtag on Twitter for that guy is One Lucky Guy.

-Today it was John Balton, who was the one lucky guy outnumbered by the four Fox females, and they had a discussion about the interview that we did with Mike Pence yesterday, right here on the EIB network.
+And they had a discussion about the interview that we did with Mike Pence yesterday right here on the EIB network.

-During that interview with Pence, Pence referenced the fact that the White House press secretary, Josh Ernest, said that uh the United States is in a narrative fight with ISIS.
+During that interview with Pence, Pence referenced the fact that the White House press secretary, Josh Ernest, said that the United States is in a narrative fight with ISIS.

 Now, folks, look, I don't want anybody to take this the wrong way.